Giving

 For details about gifts, please refer to our General Gift Acceptance Policy.

-Ways to Give in the Future
+Other Ways to Give Smarter

 Have you included the Community Foundation of Shelby County in a deferred gift or your estate plan?